 What software typically handles:

-Centralized inbox for responding to reviews across platforms
+- Centralized inbox that makes it easy to respond to reviews across platforms from one place

 Timeline Comparison: How Fast Will You See Results?